pioug/gulp-angular-filesort/README.md

 **NOTE** Do not use the `read` option for `gulp.src`!
 This plugin analyzes the contents of each file to determine sort order.

+## Changelog

+1.2.4 - use ng-dependencies fork to handle JSX syntax

 ## License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License)